 II.
 Draft bills and discussions

-Draft bill for amending and supplementing the Health Act
+A draft bill for amending the Non-Profit Legal Persons Act

 If you have any questions regarding our legal bulletin or other topic of interest, please do not hesitate to email us at email@example.com.